 - Not for Espresso: While the manual says you can grind for espresso, it’s not really optimized for this.
 While it can grind finely enough to get into the realm of espresso, there isn’t really enough adjustability to really dial in the espresso as precisely as you’d like.
 However, for a machine with pressurized basket or manual espresso machine like the flair, the C2 will do fine.

 - Counting clicks: The grind size adjustment is done by counting clicks.
 This in itself is not a problem, however, it’s hard to keep track which setting you’re on.
 If you use the same brew method every time, this isn’t really a problem.
 However, if you switch between brew methods that require different grind sizes, it is confusing to keep track of which setting you’re on.

 - Burr alignment: There are some reports that the burr alignment isn’t great in all TimeMore C2’s.
 However, in the two samples I’ve seen (both 2021 models), this is not an issue.
 The burrs in both samples I’ve seen are perfectly aligned and spin straight.

 - Retention: The burrs sit inside a little ring.
 Grounds tend to get stuck between the burrs and that little ring.
 The grinder comes with a brush to clean it up but it’s difficult to get all the stuck coffee grounds out without making a mess.

 - Capacity: The standard TimeMore Chestnut C2 has a claimed 20 gram capacity.
-With the coffee I use I usually get at most 23 grams in there.
+With the coffee I use I usually get at most 23 grams (light roast) in there.
 This is enough for my needs because I usually grind 20 grams at a time.
 However, for some people this can be an issue.
 Grinding twice for a single brew is irritating.
 However, this is easily solved by going for the C2 MAX.
 This is the same grinder but slightly longer which increases the capacity to 30 grams.